Raksha (The Jungle Book)

 Raksha (रक्षा / Rakšā or Mother Wolf as initially named) is a fictional character featured in Rudyard Kipling's Mowgli stories, collected in The Jungle Book and The Second Jungle Book.

 History

 She is a female Indian wolf, member of the Seeonee pack, who while suckling her own cubs decides also to adopt a human "cub" that her mate Rama has found wandering in the jungle, naming him "Mowgli" (which means "frog" in the Speech of the Jungle) because of his hairlessness.

 Defying the tiger Shere Khan, who is determined to eat the man-cub, she reveals that her name is Raksha ("protection/nurture") because of her ferocity as a fighter, and she will fight to the death for any of her cubs, natural or adopted.
-(In some versions, she gives her name to Shere Khan as "Raksha the Demon.")
+In some versions, she gives her name to Shere Khan as "Raksha the Demon" ("Rakshasa" means "demon").

 Raksha does not play a large role in the Mowgli stories, but occasionally offers her adopted son moral support.